md-ash-dot/newstok/README.md

   - By clicking on the icons, the user is taken to the respective social media site in a new tab on the browser.
 ![Footer](/)

+### EXISTING ADMIN FEATURES

+- **ABOUT**

+  - The about section in the admin panel can be used to access the about and collaboration requests content.
+  - The about page content can be updated using the title, image and content fields.
+The content can also be styled.
+  - Colloboration requests can be reviewed and marked as read.

+- **NEWS**

+  - The news section in the admin panel can be used to access the articles and comments content, posted by the admin and users.
+  - The article content can be updated using the title, slug, category, author, image and content, status, excerpt and approved fields.
+The content can also be styled.
+  - User's comments can be reviewed and marked as approved.
+  - For the articles there is a search field, and filters such as by status, approved and created on.
+  - For the comments there is a search field, and filters such as by approved and created on.

+- **TESTIMONIAL**

+  - The testimonial section in the admin panel can be used to access the testimonials content, posted by the users.
+  - The testimonial content can be reviewed and marked as published to publish them.
+The content can also be styled.
+  - There is a search field, and filters such as by status and created on.

 ### FEATURES LEFT TO IMPLEMENT